SemanticAccessAndRetrieval/LODsyndesis/README.md

 <h3>For constructing All the Indexes </h3>
-	Pre-Processing Steps: <br>  a.Download catalogs.rar and all .rar. files starting with triples.part from <a href="http://islcatalog.ics.forth.gr/dataset/lodsyndesis">FORTH-ISL catalog</a> and upload them to HDFS. <br>
+	Pre-Processing Steps: <br>  a.
+Download catalogs.rar and all .rar. files starting with triples.part from <a href="http://islcatalog.ics.forth.gr/dataset/lodsyndesis">FORTH-ISL catalog</a> and upload them to HDFS. <br>
 		b. hadoop fs -mkdir Triples/ <br>
 		c.
 Unrar all .rar files containing triples (6 different parts) and upload each file to HDFS hadoop fs -put <file> Triples/ <br>